 - The industry your business is in.

-- Credit card volume.
+- Credit and debit cards volume.

 - The average size of your transactions.

 - The delay between when a customer pays and when they receive their products.

 Typically, a processor will also perform a personal credit check on the owner of the business or ask for your business's financial statements to make sure it can support potential refunds and chargebacks.

 Taking the time to approve a merchant account helps protect merchants, customers, and payment processors.

 So now you know what a merchant account is and how you can go about getting one.
 If you're new to accepting credit card transactions, whether they are in-person, online payments, contactless payments, or something else, it's essential to know what your business needs are and what you should be looking for when seeking out a provider.